West Philadelphia Elevated: Changes in use

 The West Philadelphia Elevated was built by the Pennsylvania Railroad to accommodate freight traffic along the Northeast Corridor.
 Freight trains were routed along the secondary tracks next to the main line itself, the most important of which was the connection to the port at the southern end.
 This did not change after the merger of the PRR and the New York Central Railroad into Penn Central in 1968, and Conrail's acquisition of the line in 1976 after Penn Central's bankruptcy.

 With the expansion of the Northeast Corridor for the Acela Express in the early 1990s, the freight traffic was then almost completely shifted to the parallel lines of the former PRR competitors Baltimore and Ohio Railroad (B&O) and Reading, which at that time both belonged to CSX.
 From those lines, however, there has never been direct access to the Port of Philadelphia, so trains for the port continued to use the Junction Railroad and the High Line.

 The connections to the Northeast Corridor were dismantled.
-At the south end, a new connecting curve to CSX's Philadelphia subdivision was built, so that the viaduct together with the Junction Railroad forms a parallel route to the former B&O in the city of Philadelphia.
-Additionally, this provides rail access to the port.
+At the south end, a new connecting curve to CSX's Philadelphia subdivision was built, so that the viaduct together with the Junction Railroad forms a parallel route to the former B&O in the city of Philadelphia, and provides rail access to the port.